-More and more companies are noticing a drop in Instagram engagement, despite the fact that the platform’s growth is accelerating.
+More companies are noticing a drop in Instagram engagement, and more viewers who unfollow, despite the fact that the platform’s growth is accelerating.
 As soon as brands started noticing the drop-off and eventually compared notes with each other, theories emerged as to why certain posts were seemingly being suppressed, and the phenomenon was labeled a shadowban.
 In fact, the Instagram shadowban started being mentioned on social media in November 2016.
-By June 2017 it became a much-speculated-about trending topic.
-Here we look at what top brands and influencers on Instagram have been able to piece together and the best practices that have emerged to help PR and social media pros keeping building engagement on the platform.
+By June 2017 it became a much-speculated-about, trending topic.
+Here we look at some of the best practices you can use to keep building engagement on the platform.

-Mentions of the Instagram shadowban don’t appear on social media until mid-November 2016, but since late March 2017 they’ve been gaining steam.
+Mentions of the Instagram shadowban didn't significantly appear on social media until mid-November 2016, but after late March 2017 they gained steam and in many ways, are still relevant today.
 (Graph from Meltwater Media Intelligence platform.)

 It’s important to note that Instagram has never acknowledged an official policy for “banning” posts or hashtags.
-However, brands and influencers report that their engagement on the platform has decreased over the last six months.
-As Amanda Rose from ldn rose recently reported, “I noticed that I was getting close to no new followers a day.
+However, brands and influencers reported that their engagement on the platform had decreased noticeably.
+And, we know that Instagram does take initiative in terms of identifying and mitigating bot influx, so new precautions will continuously affect our ability to gain organic reach.
+We can see this in the anecdotal evidence from Amanda Rose from ldn rose “I noticed that I was getting close to no new followers a day.
 Previously I would get around 5-8 new followers a day (albeit I would also lose at least 3 a day ha!).
 The lack of new followers wasn’t too concerning.
 But, the drop in likes and comments was frustrating.”
-Taken together, anecdotal evidence points to something going on.

 In previous posts, we’ve covered hashtag use as a way of hooking audiences that might not be following you.
-But with the shadowban, it seems like the use of hashtags has led to posts being suppressed.
-Hashtags are essentially a search feature, and by associating your branded hashtag with a related one (preferably one that’s trending), you’re increasing the chances of your content being found.
-For instance, someone might type the associated hashtag into Instagram’s search field.
-Or they might simply click on the hashtag in a post they’ve come across.
-But what if the hashtag you’ve associated yourself to leads to the opposite, and your post fails to show up in search results or public hashtag streams?
+But with the shadowban, it seems like the use of these has led to posts being suppressed.
+Hashtags are essentially a search feature, and by associating your brand with a related one (preferably one that’s trending), you’re increasing the chances of your content being found.
+For instance, someone might type the associated tag into Instagram’s search field.
+Or they might simply click on the one in a post they’ve come across.
+But what if the hashtag you’ve associated yourself with leads to the opposite, and your post fails to show up in search results or public streams?

-It isn’t an official term but is being widely bandied about.
-As Maggie Marton from BlogPaws speculates, “….shadowban waters are pretty muddy.
+As Maggie Marton from BlogPaws put it, “….shadowban waters are pretty muddy.
 We reached out to Facebook (they own IG) for additional information.
 One thing we learned is that “shadowban” isn’t an official term at Facebook.
 It appears to be the pop culture term—along with ghost ban, stealth ban, or shadow ban.”

 As a result of being shadowbanned, only your current followers will see your hashtagged posts as they show up in their stream (and if your followers were to re-gram your images, these images would be subject to the same shadowban).
 Not only does this limit your engagement with the greater IG community, but it can also lead to a stagnant or even negative growth rate.
 Obviously, the exact opposite of what we want.